Kayne Anderson Closed-End Funds Announce Officer Promotions

-HOUSTON, April 04, 2022 (GLOBE NEWSWIRE) -- KA Fund Advisors, LLC (“Kayne Anderson”), which serves as the adviser to Kayne Anderson Energy Infrastructure Fund, Inc. (: KYN) and Kayne Anderson NextGen Energy & Infrastructure, Inc. (: KMF, referred to collectively as the “Companies”), announced today the following promotions:
+HOUSTON, April 04, 2022 (GLOBE NEWSWIRE) -- KA Fund Advisors, LLC (“Kayne Anderson”), which serves as the adviser to Kayne Anderson Energy Infrastructure Fund, Inc. (NYSE: KYN) and Kayne Anderson NextGen Energy & Infrastructure, Inc. (NYSE: KMF, referred to collectively as the “Companies”), announced today the following promotions:

 Terry Hart, who has previously served as Chief Financial Officer of the Companies, has been appointed Chief Operating Officer, and Colby Parker, who has previously served as Vice President and Assistant Treasurer of the Companies, has been appointed Chief Financial Officer.